 Contract number for audit verification:

 With a few exceptions, shipping and handling costs are included in most contract prices.
 Some exceptions apply such as interactive whiteboards and flat panel displays, which are costly for the vendor to ship.

 However, the contract does NOT include any applicable sales tax.

 Yes.
 The DigitalEdge office at ESD 112 publishes Invitation to Bid’s with a clear scope of work, product specifications, evaluation and scoring process, and award process.
 Vendors were awarded contracts if they demonstrated that they were responsive and responsible bidders with the lowest bid price on a specific product that met published specifications.

 If your product is damaged or is malfunctioning when you receive it, call the reseller from which you purchased it and ask about the warranty.

 Products are shipped FOB: Destination, meaning that they do not belong to your school or organization until they arrive at your "Ship To:" address.
 Any damage that occurs in the shipping process is the responsibility of the vendor or manufacturer.

 Absolutely not.
-The products on this bid have been competitively bid.
-However, the DigitalEdge also recognizes that districts make their own purchasing decisions, based on their specific criteria.
+However, it is advantageous to the purchasers that the products on this bid have been competitively bid.
+DigitalEdge also recognizes that districts make their own purchasing decisions, based on their specific criteria.
 While the hard work of soliciting bids and awarding contracts has already been completed for this bid, districts should feel free to purchase products of their choice, from the resellers that they choose.